Non local Lotka-Volterra system with cross-diffusion in an heterogeneous medium: The Individual-based Model

 Let us now describe the dynamics of the population we are interested in.
-We take into account the births and deaths of all individuals and their motion during their life.
+The population dynamics will be modeled by a point measure-valued Markov processes, which takes into account the births and deaths of all individuals, as well as their motion during their life.